Frank Coleman (businessman)

 Frank Joseph Coleman is a Canadian businessman.
-He was acclaimed leader of the Progressive Conservative Party of Newfoundland and Labrador on April 17, 2014, and was slated to be sworn in as the 12th Premier of Newfoundland and Labrador, but he announced on June 16, 2014 that he was quitting politics before actually assuming either position.
+He was acclaimed leader of the Progressive Conservative Party of Newfoundland and Labrador on April 17, 2014, and was slated to be sworn in as the 12th Premier of Newfoundland and Labrador; however, he announced on June 16, 2014 that he was quitting politics before actually assuming either position.

 Background

 Coleman was born in Corner Brook, Newfoundland and Labrador in 1953.
 He is the eldest of eight children, three boys and five girls, born to Eugene and Lorraine Coleman.
 His father was the second generation owner of Colemans retail business, which operated grocery and furniture stores.
-During his youth Coleman would work in the family business, from sweeping floors, to stocking shelves and selling furniture.
+During his youth, Coleman would work in the family business, from sweeping floors, to stocking shelves and selling furniture.
 He also spent one summer selling newspaper subscriptions, and another two summers working in the City of Corner Brook economic development office.
 As well, Coleman set up a small business selling advertising for a project he was working on.
 Coleman moved to Nova Scotia to receive his post-secondary education.
 He first earned a Bachelor of Arts degree at St. Francis Xavier University, before receiving his Masters of Economics from Dalhousie University.
 It was during his final months in university that he met his future wife Yvonne Hennebury, a nurse originally from St. John's.
-A year after, they began dating the couple were married.
-The two decided they wanted to have a big family, so after Yvonne gave birth to their second child she left nursing to be a stay-at-home mother.
+A year after they began dating, the couple were married.
+The two decided they wanted to have a big family; as such, after Yvonne gave birth to their second child, she left nursing to be a stay-at-home mother.
 The two had seven children in total; Eugene, Anna Claire, Maggie, Janet, Aidan, Maria and Yvette.